-A female student is pictured holding up a prairie dog in a nature setting.
+A female student holds a prairie dog in a nature setting.

 Studies in the Department of Biology's Ph.D. in Biological Science program span everything from molecules to ecosystems and involve the study of organisms across all domains of life.
 Topics are rooted in both basic and applied research.
 Students work and study at sites within Colorado, across the United States, and worldwide.
 Some general areas of investigation include: